 The Journey from White to Black Belt in BJJ

 As a white belt, your goal is to create a frame of reference for your future learning.
 This is where you figure out what you need to know, and start to formulate a plan for how to acquire it.
-Think of BJJ as a jigsaw puzzle that you are trying to figure out.
-The white-belt is where you create the ‘outline’ of the picture, before filling in the centre.
+Think of BJJ as a jigsaw puzzle that you are putting together.
+At the white belt level is where you create the bordering or outer edges of the picture before you begin filling in the centre.
 Using things like flow diagrams and a basic curriculum that focuses on the fundamentals will help greatly.

 Some Suggested Goals at White Belt:

-1. Learn the names of each of the main positions and acquire a basic familiarity with each of them. e.g. be able to identify the guard position.
+- Learn the names of each of the main positions and acquire a basic familiarity with each of them.
+For example, be able to identify the guard position.

-I once asked Roger Gracie, the best jiu-jitsu fighter on the planet, what made him so good.
+I once asked Roger Gracie, the best jiu-jitsu fighter in history, what made him so good.
 After thinking about it for a while, he replied: “I built my game off a solid defence.
 I first made it almost impossible for anybody to tap me out.”

 Hearing that made a deep impression on me.
 From that point on I focused almost exclusively on my defence.
-I will not give any of my students a blue belt unless they have a decent defence.
-I want to see them able to escape from all the major positions with relative ease.
+In fact, I will not promote any of my blue belt students to purple until they have a rock-solid defence.
+I want to see them able to escape from all the major positions and classic submissions with relative ease.
 I don’t care what flashy sweeps or submissions they can do, if I don’t struggle to control and submit them they won’t get graded.

 Secondly, You will need to learn to pass the guard.
 To me, passing the guard is the most difficult aspect of jiu-jitsu.
 And every year it becomes harder, as new more complicated guards emerge.
-You will spend a great deal of time in your opponents’ guards, so you should become very proficient at dealing with them.
+You will spend a great deal of time in opponents’ guards, so it makes sense to become proficient at dealing with them.
 When one of my students is approaching purple belt, I start grooming him by making him begin most of his sparring matches inside the other player’s guard.

 Some Suggested Goals at Blue Belt:

 This is the belt of movement and momentum.
-Through the acquisition of timing and sensitivity, you will learn how to use the momentum of your own weight as well as that of your opponent to achieve your movement objectives.
-A lot of the ‘wasted movement’ that exemplified your game at the previous belts will be shaved away.
+Through the acquisition of timing and sensitivity, you will learn how to use and generate momentum (as well as redirect the momentum of your opponent) to achieve many of your objectives.
+A lot of the ‘wasted movement’ that naturally occured in your game at the previous belts will be shaved away.

 Purple belt is also where you will finish laying the foundation of your entire game.
-As mentioned earlier, I suggest that this foundation be a solid defence.
-You should try to spend your time at this belt focusing on the weakest aspects of your jiu-jitsu – these are known as the ‘holes in your game’.
+As mentioned earlier, I suggest that the bulk of this foundation be a solid defence.
+Before you become a senior grade it’s wise to revisit this and make sure that you are a master of escapes and a nightmare to submit.

 A good purple belt also has a great offence and is dangerous from any position.
-This is also where the jiu-jitsoka should start learning to attack using combinations of techniques – an initial set up and at least one counter to the standard defense.
+This is also where the player should start learning to attack using combinations of techniques – an initial set up and at least one counter to the standard defense.

 As a purple belt your guard should be very effective.
-You should have a familiarity with all the different guards and specialize in at least one, preferably two.
+You should have a familiarity with all the different guards and be very dangerous from at least a couple of them.

 Some Suggested Goals at Purple Belt:

-A decent brown belt is able to teach the art to others.
-In fact, this is when many BJJ players realize that they have a passion for teaching and decide to embark on coaching as a career path.
-He also understands that teaching is a good way to consolidate the knowledge he has gained up to this point.
+A quality brown belt should be able to teach the art to others.
+This is actually when many BJJ players realize that they have a passion for teaching and decide to embark on coaching as a career path.
+You will also understand that teaching is a good way to consolidate the knowledge you have gained up to this point and acquire deeper insight.

 Some Suggested Goals at Brown Belt:

-He is humble, friendly and respectful of others.
-He is a highly efficient and dangerous martial artist, you never seek confrontation and only use your skills and abilities to defend and help those less capable than him.
+The black belt is humble, friendly and respectful of others.
+Although you are a highly efficient and dangerous martial artist, you never seek confrontation and only use your skills and abilities to defend and help those less capable.